Latanya Sweeney

-Latanya Arvette Sweeney is an American computer scientist.
+Latanya Sweeney is an American computer scientist.
 She is the Daniel Paul Professor of the Practice of Government and Technology at the Harvard Kennedy School and in the Harvard Faculty of Arts and Sciences at Harvard University.
 She is the founder and director of the Public Interest Tech Lab, founded in 2021 with a $3 million grant from the Ford Foundation as well as the Data Privacy Lab.
 She is the current Faculty Dean in Currier House at Harvard.

 Sweeney is the former Chief Technologist of the Federal Trade Commission and Editor-in-Chief of Technology Science.
 Her best known academic work is on the theory of k-anonymity, and she is credited with the observation that "87% of the U.S. population is uniquely identified by date of birth, gender, postal code".

+In 2025, she was named one of the world's top thinkers in the field of artificial intelligence by TIME magazine.

 Education

-Sweeney graduated from Dana Hall Schools in Wellesley, Massachusetts, receiving her high school diploma in 1977.
+Sweeney graduated from Dana Hall School in Wellesley, Massachusetts, receiving her high school diploma in 1977.
 She delivered the valedictory at the graduation ceremony.

+She began her undergraduate work in computer science at the Massachusetts Institute of Technology, but left to found a company.
 She completed her undergraduate degree in computer science at the Harvard University Extension School.
-In 2001, Sweeney was awarded a Ph.D. in computer science from the Massachusetts Institute of Technology, the first African American woman to do so.
-She began her undergraduate work in computer science at MIT, but left to found a company.
+In 2001, Sweeney was awarded a Ph.D. in computer science from MIT, the first Black woman to do so.
 Of this career move she has said, "I would do something that was really quite noteworthy, but there was nowhere to publish about it.
 You could get paid for it, but there was no way to say, 'You won’t believe what I just did!'
 The only way to get it was to go back to school."

 Career

 In 2001, Sweeney founded the Data Privacy Lab at Carnegie Mellon University.
 She was a member of the Program Committee for Modeling Decisions for Artificial Intelligence in 2005.
 In 2004, she founded the Journal of Privacy Technology, later becoming the editor-in-chief in 2006.
-She is currently one of the faculty deans of Harvard's Currier House.